 Best New Jersey Arcades To Visit with the Kids

-"When I was your age..."
-This phrase could lead to droll talk of land-line telephones and paper maps—or it could yield a bit more enthusiasm when a kid actually enjoys rather than mocks their parent's childhood experience.
-A good arcade makes this possible.
-At these indoor fun spots, kids and their parents can enjoy vintage attractions like Skee-Ball, Donkey Kong, Asteroids, Space Invaders, Ms. Pac Man, air hockey, and pinball—plus check out new games, updates of old faves, and even virtual adventures.
+A good arcade can be a perfect family-friendly diversion for all ages.
+Mom and dad can wax nostalgic over their youth, while kids school them on newer technology.
+At these indoor fun spots, many of which reopened in July at 25 percent capacity, kids and their parents can enjoy vintage attractions like skee ball, Donkey Kong, Asteroids, Space Invaders, Ms. Pac Man, air hockey, and pinball—plus check out new games, updates of old faves, and even virtual reality adventures.

 RELATED: Best New Jersey Roller Skating Rinks

-Parents will enjoy playing games from their youth at Game Vault in Morristown.
+Parents enjoy playing old-school arcade games at Game Vault in Morristown.

 Game Vault – Morristown

-Play classic games like Ghostbusers and Wheel of Fortune at iPlay America.
+Play classic games like Ghostbusters and Wheel of Fortune at iPlay America.

 iPlay America – Freehold